 MWEEs also reflect research-based instructional models including:

 In project-based learning experiences, “students actively construct their own learning by participating in real-world activities similar to those that experts engage in, to solve problems and develop artifacts” (Krajcik & Blumenfeld).
 MWEEs, viewed through this lens, have students actively construct their own learning by working together to make sense of the issues.
-MWEEs focus specifically on providing standards-driven student learning within the context of local environmental issue.
+MWEEs focus specifically on providing standards-driven student learning within the context of local environmental issues.
 Investigations and other MWEE activities take place both indoors and outside in places including classrooms, labs, on school grounds, in a park, or with a field-based education provider.
 Finally, MWEEs culminate in student action, which can take many forms, including environmental restoration or protection, everyday choices, community engagement, or civic action.

 Watch the video about a high school MWEE on this page or HERE.
 Later, in the Lesson 1 Reflection, you will be asked to consider how a MWEE can be valuable for students, teachers, and the community.
 Think about what your response will be as you watch this video.